m-lab/ndt-server/spec/ndt7-protocol.md

   only be used when the entity that performed the measurement would otherwise be ambiguos;

-- `SubTest` is an _optional_ `string` that indicates the name of the current subtest.
-This field SHOULD only be used when the current subtest should otherwise not be obvious;
+- `Test` is an _optional_ `string` that indicates the name of the current test.
+This field SHOULD only be used when the current test should otherwise not be obvious;

 - `TCPInfo` is an _optional_ `object` only included in the measurement